Connect with us

 Notably, the royal family adhered to tradition on Christmas Day, attending a church service at the King's Sandringham estate.

-The festive congregation included the Princess Royal and Vice-Admiral Sir Timothy Lawrence, the Duke and Duchess of Edinburgh, Zara and Mike Tyndall with their daughters Mia and Lena, as well as and Kate with their children – Prince George, , and .
+The festive congregation included the Princess Royal and Vice-Admiral Sir Timothy Lawrence, the Duke and Duchess of Edinburgh, Zara and Mike Tyndall with their daughters Mia and Lena, as well as Prince William and Kate with their children – Prince George, , and .

 In a display of familial unity, Andrew's daughters, accompanied by Eddardo Moppeli-Mozzi, and with Jack Brooksbank, also partook in the Christmas Day service alongside their respective spouses.